AdiV121003/HYBE_FINANCIAL_DB_ANALYSIS/README.md

-# HYBE Financial Performance Dashboard (FY 2023–FY 2025 Q2)
+# HYBE Financial Performance Dashboard 2024

 This is an **investor-style financial analysis dashboard** of Hybe Co., Ltd (the biggest South Korean Entertainment Company), built using publicly available financial disclosures from HYBE.
 My objective behind this project was to integrate my interests with data analysis and thus, I created this dashboard to transform raw financial statements into **structured, interactive dashboards** that can be understood by stakeholders and investors.

-The project covers HYBE’s financial performance from **FY 2023 to FY 2024**, with **FY 2025 data available up to Q2 (YTD)**.
+The project covers HYBE’s financial performance in the FY 2024, and comparison with FY 2023.

-**(Note: On the date of project release, Hybe 2025 Q3 data was also available but at the time of project creation and analysis, only the FY 2025 Q2 data was available)
-**---

 ## Data Source

-* Financial statements sourced from **HYBE’s official website** -> https://hybecorp.com/eng/ir/archive/result?lang=eng
+* Financial statement was extracted directly from **HYBE’s official website** -> https://hybecorp.com/eng/ir/archive/result?lang=eng
-* Quarterly data chosen up to **FY 2025 Q2**
+* Quarterly data chosen up to **FY 2024**
 * Original dataset was provided in **Korean**

 ---